oolong32/p5js-vim-workflow/README.md

 ## Vim

-Vim is hard to set-up properly on the command-line.
+Vim is hard to set up properly on the command-line.
 You can try installing it with [homebrew](http://brew.sh) or use [macVim](http://macvim-dev.github.io/macvim/) instead.
 Or not use it at all.

 ### Syntax-Highlighting